-Everyone loves getting packages in the mail.
+Everyone loves receiving packages in the mail.
 Sometimes they are gifts of food, either homemade or from mail order.
-When it is baked goods or shelf-stable canned items, the lucky recipient usually knows how to tell about its safety and what to do with it.
+When your package contains baked goods or shelf-stable canned items, the lucky recipient usually knows how to tell about its safety and what to do with it.
 What about smoked turkeys, cheese and sausage gift packs, and other perishable items?
-Whether you are giving or receiving, there are some food safety tips you need to keep in mind for these special gifts.
+Whether you are giving or receiving, there are some food safety tips you need to keep in mind when mailing these special gifts.

 Tips for the Purchaser